Pathgather/pulsey/README.md

 - tooltips recognize whether they are overflowing the screen and reposition themselves automatically, unless user decides to turn this functionality off
 - allow users to put html inside tooltip
 - give user a way to modify styles of each individual dot - probably need to object.assign each styles object for each component with whatever the user passes in via pulsey()
+- only mount dots when needed, and unmount when done
+- consider using redux